wvwwvwwv/polymorphic-companion-containers/README.md

 ## `CompanionStack`

-`CompanionStack` is a polymorphic container that allows you to store and manipulate a collection of elements of different types sizes in the stack.
+`CompanionStack` is a polymorphic container that allows you to store and manipulate a collection of elements of different types in the stack.
 The sizes of elements are not necessarily known at compile time, and they can vary dynamically during runtime.

 ### Examples